ndwarshuis/stratomod/README.md

 ### Installation

-This assumes the user has a working `conda` or `mamba` installation.
+This assumes the user has a working `conda` or `mamba` installation (tested below with mamba 1.5.1/conda 23.7.4).

-Run the following to set up the runtime environment.
+Run the following to set up the runtime environment:

 ```
 mamba env create -f env.yml